aws/aws-cdk/packages/aws-cdk-lib/cx-api/README.md

 Enable this feature flag if you have deployed a `ListenerRule` using the `addTargetGroups()` convenience method against an `ExternalApplicationListener` and you need to migrate to using the `addAction()` method for more complex rule configurations.
-This will prevent the logicalId from changing.
+This will prevent `Rule` from being added as a suffix to the logicalId so that the logicalId will remain the same.

 Do not enable this if you have already deployed `ListenerRule` resources using the `addAction()` method.